JobTaminiau/JobTaminiau/_pages/splash.md

   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 excerpt: "I'm a postgraduate researcher working on identifying practical strategies for transformative change to meet our pressing energy and climate change challenges."
 intro:
-  - excerpt: 'This website provides an overview of the research I've been involved in as well as my personal blog.'
+  - excerpt: "This website provides an overview of the research I've been involved in as well as my personal blog."
 feature_row:
   - image_path: assets/images/unsplash-gallery-image-1-th.jpg
     image_caption: "Image courtesy of [Unsplash](https://unsplash.com/)"